QC20/Haptic-Game-For-The-Blind/README.md

 Here's a brief overview of the game:

 ### Game Objective
-The objective of the game was to traverse the intricate maze without visual cues.
-Instead, the intensity of the vibrations will rise or fall, serving as a tactile guide to the player's proximity to the desired path making up the map's level design.
+The primary aim of the game is to successfully conquer the intricate maze-like level design, all while relying solely on tactile cues and without any visual assistance.
+The player's progress is determined by the absence of vibrations in the controller.
+Whenever the player veers off the intended path, the vibration motor responds with varying intensity, offering real-time feedback about their proximity to the desired route that constitutes the map's level design.
+Upon reaching the end of the level, a triumphant vibration sequence will mark their victory.

+The game unfolds as follows:

-- The player uses a joystick module to navigate a map.
+- Players utilize a thumbstick or joystick component within the controller to navigate the level map.
-- If the player deviates from the predefined path, a vibrator activates with increasing intensity as the player moves further away from the path.
+- Through a process of trial and error, players gradually gain an understanding of the map's structure and composition, progressing step by step.
+- In the event of the player straying from the prescribed path, a vibrator activates, intensifying in response to the player's deviation.
+This prompts the user to adjust their joystick input and steer back onto the desired path, thereby advancing in the game.
-- To succeed, the player must steer back onto the main path, relying on trial-and-error to reach the finish line.
+- Success is achieved when the player consistently follows the main path, ultimately triggering the celebratory vibration sequence to signify victory.